guguidfr/Proyecto-FP/README.md

 ### Web access

-Once all the containers are runngin, you can access the API documentation on `localhost:3000`, the MySQL and PostgreSQL web client on `localhost:8978` and the MongoDB web client on `localhost:8081`.
+Once all the containers are running, you can access the API documentation on `localhost:3000`, the MySQL and PostgreSQL web client on `localhost:8978` and the MongoDB web client on `localhost:8081`.

 The configuration to connecto to the databases is pretty easy and straight forward.